-Prior authorization requests must use a single form, no more than two pages in length.
+- requires prior authorization requests to use a single form, but no more than two pages in length.

-Forms must available for both access and submission electronically.
+- Forms must be available electronically for both access and submission.

 - Requests are deemed approved if no response is received within 48 hours.

 CSRO gives its full support to the American Medical Association’s (AMA) creation of the 21 principles to reform prior-authorization requirements, which was established in 2017 by a collective of provider and patient associations, including the CSRO.